 According to the APA, the collaborative care model has five essential elements:

-Patient-centered team care.
-The team uses shared care plans that incorporate patient goals, e.g., a familiar location where the patient receives both physical and mental health care.
+Patient-centered team care - The team uses shared care plans that incorporate patient goals, e.g., a familiar location where the patient receives physical and mental health care.

-Population-based care.
-One problem patients experience, especially those with limited access to effective mental health care, is lack of follow-through.
-In a collaborative care model, the team tracks patients in a registry to make sure no one falls through the cracks.
+Population-based care - One problem patients experience, especially those with limited access to effective mental health care, is a lack of follow-through.
+In a collaborative care model, the team tracks patients in a registry to ensure no one falls through the cracks.

 Primary care providers continue to face barriers when referring patients to mental health specialists.

 Payer models discourage integrated primary care - Value-based care is collaborative in nature; however, many payer models do not support it yet.
 In recent years, Medicaid redesign efforts have shifted toward moving providers toward value-based reimbursements that support collaborative care models.
 However, the transition is still challenging.